Starlink vs. Viasat Internet

 Learn more about Starlink and Viasat

 It doesn’t get much more futuristic than Starlink.
-Backed by Elon Musk’s SpaceX, Starlink uses satellites orbiting our planet to connect its customers down on Earth with the internet — no wires, cables, or telephone lines required.
-As it happens, though, Starlink isn’t the only company offering this kind of cutting-edge solution.
-Elon Musk’s fast-growing company has a few rivals in the satellite internet space, including Viasat.
-In fact, Viasat has been doing this for longer than Starlink: It launched its satellite broadband option back in 2012.
-These are two of the top satellite internet options on the market, so you’ll want to carefully weigh the pros and cons of Viasat vs. Starlink before you make your final choice.
+Backed by Elon Musk’s SpaceX, Starlink uses satellites orbiting the planet to connect its customers down on Earth with the internet — no wires, cables, or telephone lines required.
+Starlink, however, isn’t the only company offering that kind of cutting-edge solution.
+Musk’s fast-growing company has a few rivals in the satellite internet space, including Viasat.
+Viasat has been doing it for longer than Starlink: It launched its satellite broadband option in 2012.
+They’re two of the top satellite internet options on the market, so you’ll want to carefully weigh the pros and cons of Viasat vs. Starlink before you make your choice.

-Starlink and Viasat both operate under the same basic principle: They use satellites to beam information to and from their customers, which allows them to maintain an internet connection without using traditional internet infrastructure, like cables or phone lines.
-This makes these providers particularly appealing to customers looking for internet service in rural areas.
-This is because the best kinds of internet infrastructure (like fiber-optic cables) aren’t always available in less-populated areas.
+Starlink and Viasat both operate under the same basic principle: They use satellites to beam information to and from their customers, which allows them to maintain an internet connection without using traditional internet infrastructure like cables or phone lines.
+That makes the providers particularly appealing to customers looking for internet service in rural areas, because the best kinds of internet infrastructure — such as fiber-optic cables — aren’t always available in less-populated regions.

-Of the two, Starlink offers the highest speeds.
-Starlink advertises download speeds of 250 Mbps, while Viasat’s fastest advertised speed is 150 Mbps.
-Starlink’s 250 Mbps plan costs $110 per month.
-Viasat’s cheapest plans are more affordable than that, but the savings will cost you some speed.
-For example, Viasat’s $49.99-per-month plan offers 12 Mbps, which is fast enough for checking email but not a speed we’d recommend for users who want to stream HD video.
+Of the two, Starlink offers faster speeds.
+It advertises download speeds of 220 Mbps, while Viasat’s fastest advertised speed is 150 Mbps.
+Viasat’s cheapest plans are more affordable, but the savings will cost you some speed.
+If you want faster internet from Viasat, you’ll need to be willing to shell out.

 Starlink vs Viasat: Best Deals